 - Leprosy results from infection with Mycobacterium leprae.
 The M.leprae bacillus was discovered by a Norwegian doctor, G.A.
 Hansen in 1873.

-- Thought to be transmitted through the air via droplets from the nose and mouth during close and frequent contact with untreated individuals.
+- It is transmitted through the air via droplets from the nose and mouth during close and frequent contact with untreated individuals.

-- 95% of people hav e sufficient natural immunity and won’ t develop leprosy if exposed.
+- 95% of people have sufficient natural immunity and will not develop leprosy if exposed.

 - Not hereditary.